This article originally appeared on VICE UK.

-This election is the first in which I've been eligible to vote.
+This is the first UK general election that I've been eligible to vote.
 However, as a young black person, pickings are slim.
-The last five years have hit the weakest hardest and, depressingly, all too often that means members of black and minority ethnic (BME) have borne the brunt.
+The last five years have hit the weakest the hardest and, depressingly, all too often that means members of black and minority ethnic (BME) have bore the brunt.

 Meanwhile, the main parties have attempted to out-racist each other in the hope of a few votes, rather than doing anything to oppose entrenched institutional racism.
 From where I'm standing, it feels like the votes of a few angry bigots are given more weight than those of Britain's ethnic minorities.

-Who, then, does the voter of colour have to represent them in the upcoming election?
+Who, then, does the voter of color have to represent them in the upcoming election?
 Let's take a look at some of the key issues.

-The House of Commons is about as white as the pages of a UKIP manifesto.
-In the last parliament we had 27 MPs from BME communities, well shy of the estimated 117 that would be required to be descriptively representative of the UK population.
+The House of Commons is about as white as the pages of a UK Independence Party (UKIP) manifesto.
+In the last parliament, we had 27 MPs from BME communities, well shy of the estimated 117 that would be required to be descriptively representative of the UK population.
 Still, this figure was a record-breaking increase on the previous parliament.
 Yet that a governing party such as the Liberal Democrats didn't have a single BME member of parliament during their last term seems outrageous, and highlights a big concern around representation.
-This time around, 9 percent of their selected candidates are black, Asian or come from a minority ethnicity.
+This time around, 9 percent of their selected candidates are black, Asian, or come from a minority ethnicity.
 Labour and the Conservatives have done somewhat better in the past than the Lib Dems, but are themselves still far off from being truly representative.

-However, voters don't just want to be represented by people with the same skin colour as them – they want their interests to be reflected in their candidates, too.
+However, voters don't just want to be represented by people with the same skin color as them—they want their interests to be reflected in their candidates, too.
 For example, it will be interesting to see what happens to Labour MP David Lammy's support in Tottenham, where he was elected after the death of the much loved Bernie Grant MP.
-During the 1985 Broadwater Farm riots, Grant spoke out in defence of his community and against police brutality.
+During the 1985 Broadwater Farm riots, Grant spoke out in defense of his community and against police brutality.
 On the other hand, after the 2011 riots, Lammy came out much more critical of his own constituents, rather than the police.
 This detachment from the community could well be reflected in the polls.

 The headline figures say it all when it comes to employment.
 The Conservatives and Lib Dems claim a massive success, with two million more people in work, but while white youth unemployment has dropped by 2 percent, black youth unemployment has risen by 50 percent since 2010, according to Labour Party figures.